misho-kr/docker-appliances/README.md

 Docker Appliances
 =================

-Docker images with installed and properly configured software packages.
-Ready to deploy and run with single command.
+Docker images with properly installed and configured software packages that can be built and run with sinlgle command.

+### Main principle

+Keep the Docker image size to minimum by including only the set of packages that are necessary to achieve the desired functonality.

-## Purpose
+### Purpose

-The main goal of this project is to learn and experiment with [Docker](http://www.docker.io).
+The main goal of this project is educational -- to learn and experiment with [Docker](http://www.docker.io).
+If any of the Docker images turns out to be use useful for some particular purpose -- so much the better.